LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

       Any value below 1.0 will imply a reset to the default value.

-      If both this and one of :c:func:`ARKodeSetAdaptivityMethod` or :c:func:`ARKodeSetAdaptController` will be called, then this routine must be called *second*.
+      If both this and one of the stepper ``SetAdaptivityMethod`` functions or :c:func:`ARKodeSetAdaptController` will be called, then this routine must be called *second*.